 There is no fee to apply to Eastern State's artist program.
-The online submission portal, run by a third party, may charge a small fee for their services.

 The historic site will fund a maximum \$7,500.00 per Standard project and \$15,000.00 per Criminal Justice Today project.
 This funding indicates approval to exhibit.
 All projects that are approved will be installed for one full tour season (typically May 1 through November 30) unless the proposal states otherwise.
 Artists may apply for future installation cycles and should assume that the same guidelines, deadlines, and funding levels will apply.